promcon/website/content/2022-munich/schedule.md

    <tr class="talk">
     <td>11:45</td>
     <td>
-      <a href="../talks/best-practices-and-pitfalls-of-i">Best practices and Pitfalls of Instrumenting Your Cloud-Native Application</a>
+      <a href="../talks/best-practices-and-pitfalls-of-i">Best Practices and Pitfalls of Instrumenting Your Cloud-Native Application</a>
     </td>
     <td>
       <a href="../speakers/jéssica-lins">Jéssica Lins</a>